Mamr245/my_super_website/README.md

-# my_first_repo
+# my_website
 My First Repository!
-Created to learn how to use GitHub!
+Created to learn how to use GitHub and create my website!